flyingmachine/brave-clojure-web/content/functional-programming.md

  :rows 5}
 ```

+You might be wondering why, when you play the game, each position is
+represented by a letter but here the positions are represented by
+numbers.
+Letters are for humans and numbers are for the data
+structure, and there are some conversion functions covered below.

-In the data structre, each position is associated with a map that
+In the data structure, each position is associated with a map that
 reads something like:

 ```clojure
 {:pegged true, :connections {6 3, 4 2}}
 ```

-The meaning of `:pegged` is pretty clear &ndash; it represents whether
+The meaning of `:pegged` is clear &ndash; it represents whether that
-that position has a peg in it. `:connections` is a little more
+position has a peg in it. `:connections` is a little more cryptic.
-cryptic.
-It's a map where each key identifies a *possible
+It's a map where each key identifies a *possible destination*, and
-destination*, and each value represents *the position that would
+each value represents *the position that would bejumped over*.
+So pegs
-bejumped over*.
-So pegs in position 1, for example, can jump *to*
+in position 1, for example, can jump *to* position 6, *over*
-position 6, *over* position 3.
-This might seem a little backwards, but
+position 3.
+This might seem a little backwards, but you'll see the
-you'll see the rationale for it later when you see examine how move
+rationale for it later when you see examine how move validation is
-validation is implemented.
+implemented.

 In order to get there, I'll walk through the code from top to bottom.
 This has the advantage that each bit of code will be fully